temporalio/documentation/docs-src/cli/env/delete.md

 The `temporal env delete` command deletes a given environment or environmental property.

-Deleting a given environment (such as 'local') and its saved values is achieved by passing a valid [Namespace](/concepts/what-is-a-namespace) name.
+`temporal env delete [environment or property]`

+Pass a valid [Namespace](/concepts/what-is-a-namespace) into the command to delete an environment and its saved values.

 `temporal env delete local`

-Use the options listed below to change the command's behavior.
+Use the following options to change the command's behavior.

 - [--fields](/cli/cmd-options/fields)